All Episodes

 Chrysler from Mexico to Michigan.

-Uh it's only the tip of the iceberg.
+It's only the tip of the iceberg.

-And then we have the end of burdensome regulation, and then we have the addition.
+And then we have the end of burdensome regulation.

-America's really on a path now with the opening of Anwar and the coal industry continued, and fracking now allowed more than ever.
+America's really on a path now with the opening of Anwar and the coal industry continued and fracking now allowed more than ever.

-You know, we're we're on the brink of becoming energy independent if we move quickly enough while we have the opportunity.
+You know, we're on the brink of becoming energy independent if we move quickly enough while we have the opportunity.

 You got that reform, the burdensome regulation reform.